bedieber/awesome-leadership/README.md

 ## Understanding myself

+### The Dunning-Krueger effect
+This is not really a tool but it is worthwile knowing about.
+This effect describes a cognitive bias where people with lower ability in a certain field overestimate their performance or ability.
+In practice, you can see that whenever someone starts learning about a topic and very soon thinks he/she is already an expert and speaks very confidently about the topic and might already also convince you of their expertise.

+In a leadership role, this can often happen to you in job interviews where you have to judge the skill level of someone.
+So be aware that in some cases you have to doubt a confident person a bit and ask deeper to uncover true expertise in a topic.
+Be aware that this person is not trying to trick you but it is a misconception of their own skills.
+This also does not mean that this person is a no-hire.
+You just need to be aware that some additional personal and skill development will be required.

+Be aware that Dunning-Krueger also affects you (also in learning leadership).
+Honest self-reflection and getting feedback from others helps a lot here.

 ## Understanding others
 Methods in here are used to gather insights to a team or group of people and their interworking.
 This includes finding friction or pain points,